theory/pgenv/README.md

 The return value of the script does not affect the `pgenv` workflow.
 The script gets the current `PGDATA` path as first argument.

+- `PGENV_SCRIPT_POSTSTOP` is an executable script executed each time an instance is stopped, that is the `stop` command is executed.
+The return value of the script does not affect the `pgenv` workflow.
+The script gets the current `PGDATA` path as first argument.

 The above configuration variables can be set in the configuration file or on the fly, for instance: